Finite Blocklength Analysis of Energy Harvesting Channels: Preliminaries

 There are two notions of probability of error which we will use.
-Given a code $\mathcal{C}$ with $M$ messages, let $U \in [M]$ be the random variable denoting the message to be transmitted and $\hat{U} \in [M]$ the message that was decoded at the receiver.
-Then given a channel $W(\mathbf{y}|\mathbf{x})$, the \textit{maximum probability of error} of the code $\mathcal{C}$ is defined as
+Given a code $\mathcal{C}$ with $M$ messages, let $U \in [M]$ be the random variable, uniformly distributed on $[M]$, denoting the message to be transmitted and $\hat{U} \in [M]$ the message that is decoded at the receiver.
+The \textit{maximal probability of error} (max p.o.e.) of the code $\mathcal{C}$ is

-It is convenient to work with the probability of correct decoding $(1-P_{e,max})$ as will be clear from the discussions that follow.
-Similarly the \textit{average probability of error} is defined as
+Similarly the \textit{average probability of error} (avg p.o.e.)is defined as

-Clearly for any given code, $P_{e,avg} \leq P_{e,max}$.
-While these two notions are different, it can be shown that as far as channel capacity (defined below) is concerned, there is no effect.
-However, in the finite blocklength regime, there are effects but only in higher order terms.
-Hence we may pick any one criterion and analyze with respect to that.
+The channel capacity is the same in both cases.
+However, in the finite blocklength regime, the differences are in higher order terms resulting in an $O(\log n)$ difference \cite{PPV1}.
+In this paper, we will stick to the maximal probability of error criterion since it is advantageous while analysing the energy harvesting DMC results.